TEZv/freeCodeCamp-Projects/README.md

 As I only study, Projects will be easy maintainable and won't be extraordinary super.

-The Technology I'll try to use it's:
+The Technologies I'll try to use are:
 # Front-End:
 - [] SCSS
 - [] BOOTSTRAP